 Survey and investigation of a particular topic, problem, issue, or disciplinary methodology in sports studies.

-A total of 12 hours may be earned, but no more than 3 in any one semester or term.
+A total of 12 credits may be earned, but no more than 3 in any one semester or term.

 469 Sports Internship (3)